LSSTDESC/descqa/README.md

 ## Code structure

 - `master.py`: the master script to start a test run
-- `run_master.sh`: a convenient shell script to set some enviornment variables before running `master.py`
+- `run_master.sh`: a convenient shell script to set enviornment variables/paths before running `master.py`
 - `config_catalog.py`: config file to set up catalogs
 - `config_validation.py`: config file to set up validation tests
 - `archiver.py`: to clean up (archive) the output directory

-- `reader`: directory to host all the reader classes
+- `reader/`: directory to host all the reader classes
-- `validation_code`: directory to host all the validation test classes and relevent utilities
+- `validation_code/`: directory to host all the validation test classes and relevent utilities
-- `validation_data`: directory to host small data files that validation tests need
+- `validation_data/`: directory to host small data files that validation tests need

-note: actual catalogs are not in this repo as they are generally much bigger.
+_Note: actual catalog files are not in this repo as they are generally much bigger._